Musicoll/Kiwi/docs/getting-started-en.md

 At this point, you can either join a shared patch using the Document Browser window or open a local patch.
 In this section we will demonstrate how to open and manipulate a local patch.
 Instructions on how to collaborate will be given later.

-Open the patch **first-patch.kiwi** given with the [tutorial](https://github.com/Musicoll/Kiwi/releases/download/v1.0.3/documentation.zip).
+Open the patch **first-patch.kiwi** provided in the documentation folder.
+If you didn't download the documentation yet, you can find it on this [page](https://github.com/Musicoll/Kiwi/releases/latest).

 <img title="first patch" src="./img/first-patch.png" height="600px">